Are you looking for a Triglav National Park itinerary that shows you exactly what to see in just two days? Then you’re in the right place.

 - Distance: 10 minutes on foot from the car park

 - When to visit: all year round.
-In summer, it is possible to bathe there (easy access to the water) and in winter it freezes sometimes
+In summer, it is possible to bathe there (easy access to the water) and, in winter, it freezes sometimes

 💡 EXTRA TIP: Near Virje waterfall, there is Boka waterfall – the highest Slovenian waterfall (106 metres high).
-Access is not so easy but there are some viewpoints of the waterfall (namely this one: 46°19’06.5 “N 13°29’41.6 “E).
+Access is not so easy, but there are some viewpoints of the waterfall (namely this one: 46°19’06.5 “N 13°29’41.6 “E).

 » Kobarid

-Triglav National Park Itinerary – Day 2
+Day 2 in Triglav National Park Itinerary

 » Kozjak Waterfall

-- Where to park: 46°14’58.8″N 13°35’15.7″E (supposedly you need to pay for parking but no one was there to collect the money when we visited)
+- Where to park: 46°14’58.8″N 13°35’15.7″E (supposedly you need to pay for parking, but no one was there to collect the money when we visited)

-- Do not type “Slap Kozjak” directly on Google Maps as it is wrongly labeled.
+- Do not type “Slap Kozjak” directly on Google Maps, as it is wrongly labeled.
 Choose to park the car in the park I suggest above and walk the rest of the way.

 - Distance: 1h (round trip) and fairly flat